ASSOCIATION FOR SURGICAL EDUCATION

 Section 6: Development Committee

-The Development Committee shall consist of a Chair, Vice Chair, and an undetermined number of members-at-large, all of whom shall be appointed by the President for a two-year term that can be renewed at the discretion of the Chair and Vice Chair up to two times.
+The Development Committee shall consist of a Chair, Vice Chair, Immediate Past Chair and an undetermined number of members-at-large, all of whom shall be appointed by the President for a one-year term that can be renewed at the discretion of the Chair and Vice Chair up to two times.
+The members of the Executive Committee will serve as ad hoc members.

 Section 7: Finance Committee

-The Finance Committee shall consist of a Chair, Vice Chair, and an undetermined number of members-at-large, all of whom shall be appointed by the President for two year term that can be renamed at the discretion of the chair and vice chair up to two times.
+The Finance Committee shall consist of a Chair, Vice Chair, and 4 members-at-large, all of whom shall be appointed by the President for two year terms that can be renamed at the discretion of the chair and vice chair up to two times.
+The terms of the members-at-large shall be staggered.
 The ASE Treasurer will serve as Chair, and the ASE Secretary as Vice Chair of the Finance Committee.
+The remaining members of the Executive Committee, Executive Director (or management team representative), Chief Financial Officer, and Financial Advisor will serve as ad hoc members.

 ARTICLE IX – FINANCES